MusicPlayerDaemon/MPD/doc/protocol.rst

           naming convention, but for the sake of compatibility, we cannot rename commands.

+There are two ways to address songs within the queue: by their position and by their id.

+The position is a 1-based index.
+It is unstable by design: if you move, delete or insert songs, all following indices will change, and a client can never be sure what song is behind a given index/position.

+Song ids on the other hand are stable: an id is assigned to a song when it is added, and will stay the same, no matter how much it is moved around.
+Adding the same song twice will assign different ids to them, and a deleted-and-readded song will have a new id.
+This way, a client can always be sure the correct song is being used.

+Many commands come in two flavors, one for each address type.
+Whenever possible, ids should be used.

 :command:`add {URI}`
     Adds the file ``URI`` to the playlist
     (directories add recursively). ``URI``